 The estimated population of Russia is 142 million.
 With a literacy rate of 98 percent, Russia is one of the most educated countries in Western Europe.
 In this post, we will review the structure of Russian education and how Russian students translate their education to North American education standards through a credential evaluation.

 The official language of instruction in Russia is Russian.
 However, citizens of the Russian Federation have the right to receive basic general education in their native language.
-Academic years in Russia run from September to June and Russian education is administered by The Ministry of Education and Science and the Federal Services for Supervision in Education and Science.
+Academic years in Russia run from September to June.
+The Ministry of Education and Science and the Federal Services for Supervision in Education and Science both administer education programs in Russia.
 This system consists of both compulsory general education and higher education.

 General education in Russia has three distinct stages: